Will Ferrell: Political views

 Ferrell is a supporter of the Democratic Party and has made several public comments and appearances relaying such.

 Though he was well known for his SNL impersonation of President George W. Bush, Ferrell noted that he chose, for both professional and political reasons, not to meet the president on several occasions.
 Unlike his SNL predecessor Dana Carvey's famous relationship with George H. W. Bush, Ferrell has said: "I declined, partly out of comedic purposes, because when I was on the show Saturday Night Live at the time, it didn't make sense to really meet the people that you play, for fear of them influencing you.
 And then the other side of it is, from a political standpoint, I don't want to meet that guy."

 Ferrell supported Barack Obama in the 2012 presidential election and met him (along with his wife, Michelle) in 2011.

 In February 2013, Ferrell endorsed Eric Garcetti for mayor of Los Angeles.

-In 2018, canvassed on behalf of the party in the state of Georgia.
+In 2018, Ferrell canvassed on behalf of the party in the state of Georgia.

 Days before election day in 2024, Ferrell appeared in a Kamala Harris advertisement, encouraging voter turnout for the candidate.